 Goat Farm Visit

 If you’re in Bozeman, take a visit to a nearby goat farm.
 You can interact with the goats and take a walk through the farm.
-It’s a great way to relax.
+It’s a great way to relax and a great idea for families visiting Montana.

 Drive Beartooth Highway

 The Beartooth Highway is the most beautiful road in all of Montana.
 Located near Red Lodge, it takes a few hours to drive and will give you amazing views.
-We love to stop along the way and do some of the spur trails to get better views.
+When I visit Montana, I love stopping along the way and doing some of the spur trails to get better views.

 Visit the Lakes

 From alpine lakes surrounded by mountains to massive reservoirs, Montana is home to many different forms of water.
-Here is a list of some of the most popular and beautiful lakes.
+Here is a list of some of the most popular and beautiful lakes you won’t want to miss when traveling Montana.
+For a full list of the best lakes in Montana, click here.

 Flathead Lake is known to be the biggest lake by surface area West of the Mississippi.
 The water is clear and crisp and surrounding the lake are many access points, restaurants, campgrounds, marinas, and lodges.